中文 Let's talk

 Stormwater Infrastructure Discounts to be reduced

 Stormwater contribution reductions were previously permitted in situations where the demand on Council infrastructure could be demonstrated as being significantly less for a particular development compared to an average development.
-In the new draft policy, discounts only apply if demand on Council infrastructure is less than 50% of the average assumed demand detailed in the policy.
+Stormwater discounts are much more restricted under the 2025 Policy, with discounts only applying if demand on Council infrastructure is less than 50% of the average demand assumed in the policy.
 Multi-unit attached residential developments will no longer qualify for stormwater discounts and will pay 1 HUE per unit.

 3. Infrastructure Catchment Charges